DataDog/integrations-core/elastic/README.md

 # Overview

 Stay up-to-date on the health of your Elasticsearch cluster, from its overall status down to JVM heap usage and everything in between.
-Know when you need to revive a replica, add capacity to the cluster, or otherwise tweak its configuration.
-Watch your cluster metrics respond when you do so.
+Get notified when you need to revive a replica, add capacity to the cluster, or otherwise tweak its configuration.
+Track how your cluster metrics respond when you do so.

 The Datadog Agent's Elasticsearch check collects metrics for search and indexing performance, memory usage and garbage collection, node availability, shard statistics, disk space and performance, pending tasks, and many more.
 The Agent also sends events and service checks for the overall status of your cluster.